17 Thinking outside the box

 plot(d_first_last, col = height.colors(50))

-Now we have a working method, we can extend the idea to apply it over a broad coverage using the LAScatalog processing engine (section 14).
+Now we have a working method, we can extend the idea to apply it over a broad coverage using the LAScatalog processing engine (Chapter 14).
 First we create a function that does this job.
 This is not mandatory but factorizing the code is good practice.

 grid_distance_first_last <- function(las, res) {